How to Heal a Traumatic Experience

 As human beings, we will experience a wide range of emotions in our lives.
 In fact, we cannot live a full and meaningful «human life» without living a wide spectrum of emotions, often challenging and sometimes contradictory.

-The resolution of those energetic family loads is an important aspect if we want to feel free, in harmony with ourselves and our family of origin.
+Recognizing the potential influence of transgenerational memories within our families and working on the resolution of those energetic family loads is an important aspect if we want to feel free, in harmony with ourselves and our family of origin.

-I also have a private Youtube video, with subtitles in English, showing one work with the «Knowing Field» of Family Constellations.
+I have a private Youtube video, with subtitles in English, showing one work with the «Knowing Field» of Family Constellations.
 You can request to watch it by sending an Email to AngelPrimal@gmail.com

 Besides Family Constellations and Primal therapy (deep feeling therapy), a Personal Constellation facilitated in a group is a powerful experience to heal our personal history.